 There have been significant shifts in the policy landscape that can affect these recommendations.
-The most notable among these is the Responsibility Deal, which can provide a huge opportunity for audiences to be made aware of this guidance.
+The most notable among these is the Responsibility Deal, which can provide a huge opportunity for this guidance to find its audiences better than it currently does.